-The Many Hands Peace Farm (MHPF) is an educational farm dedicated to improving The Mountain’s environmental sustainability while teaching interns, guests and MountainCamp youth the best practices of environmental education and sustainable agriculture.
+The Many Hands Peace Farm is an educational farm dedicated to teaching apprentices and The Mountain Retreat & Learning Center’s guests about the concepts and techniques of regenerative agriculture.

 How and Why It Began

-Come see our happy chickens!
+Come visit our happy poultry!

-What’s Growing in the Garden?
+What’s Growing on the Farm?

 Though we have a short growing season due to our elevation, we usually have produce available late May – mid October.
-We would Like to thank Sow True Seed, High Mowing Organic Seeds, and Seeds of Change for donating seeds for our upcoming growing season.

 Here is what is growing in the garden this year: